 Contact the Young Carers Team for more information by phone on 020 3031 2754 or by email.

 Family Support Project

 Kingston Carers’ Network also have targeted support to families where there’s a risk of excessive or harmful caring by a young carer.

 The whole family approach will ensure that families with multiple needs can receive the support that each family member needs.

 Young carers access a range of interventions, including intensive one to one support from the young carers project to improve their long-term outcomes.

-Contact the Family Support Team for more information on 020 3031 2753 or familys[email protected].
+Contact the Family Support Team for more information by phone on 020 3031 2753 or by email.